 Fremantle Harbour and Victoria Quay, Fremantle are representative of the development pattern of Australian harbours.
-Beginning as small seaward jetties with poor shelter and harbour facilities, the port at Fremantle has developed into one of Australia's most efficient ports since the late 1800s.
+Beginning as small seaward jetties with poor shelter and harbour facilities, the port at Fremantle has developed into one of Australia's most efficient ports, both economically and industrially, since the late 1800s.